LingResCtr/dead-languages-corpus/README.md

 ### Dataset Curators

-The texts were originally compiled by a variety of authors at the University of Texas, including: Brigitte L.M.
-Bauer, Angelo Costanz, Brian Joseph, Todd B. Krause, Winfred P. Lehmann, Jonathan Slocum, Sandra B. Straubhaar, Patrizia de Bernardo Stempel , Virginija Vasiliauskiene, and Lilita Zalkalns.
+The texts were originally compiled by a variety of authors working at or with the University of Texas, including: Brigitte L.M.
+Bauer, Angelo Costanz, Scott Harvey, Brian Joseph, Todd B. Krause, Winfred P. Lehmann, Jonathan Slocum, Sandra B. Straubhaar, Patrizia de Bernardo Stempel, Virginija Vasiliauskiene, and Lilita Zalkalns.

-Todd Krause, Amanda Krauss, and Shayne Miel collaborated on the publication to Github.
+Todd Krause, Amanda Krauss, and Shayne Miel collaborated on the publication to GitHub.

 The original work was carried out under grants from the Salus Mundi Foundation, for which we owe thanks to Dr. A. Richard Diebold, Jr.